-What is an Attending Physician Statement (APS) & do you need it for life insurance?
+What is an Attending Physician Statement (APS)?

 Don't know if you need an attending physician statement for your life insurance application?
 Read on to discover what one is, and when it’s needed

-At Haven Life, the life insurance application process is designed to be as easy-to-complete as possible.
+At Haven Life, the life insurance application process is designed to be as easy to complete as possible.
 It only takes a few minutes to get a life insurance quote or fill out an online application, especially if you already know how much life insurance coverage you need and what kind of life insurance you’re looking for.

 If you are applying for medically underwritten life insurance, you might have to complete an in-person medical exam — typically around 30 minutes in length, and many life insurers allow you to complete the exam in your own home.